A polymer model for the quantitative reconstruction of 3d chromosome architecture from Hi-C and GAM data: Discussion

-\paragraph{Future improvements.} A first improvement to this method would be to explicitly include semi-flexibility in the polymer structure.
+A first improvement to our model would be to explicitly include semi-flexibility in the polymer structure.
 This can be done by adding harmonic interactions extending to second nearest neighbors in \cref{eq:gem_gaussian_energy}.
 However, this refinement might appear superfluous as long as we consider bin resolutions beyond $\sim \SI{5}{\kilo bp}$.
-A second improvement would be to extend the method to several chromosomes.
-This can be achieved easily by adjusting the matrix $T$, which defines the chain structure.
-For instance, for a system with two disconnected chains we would have $T = \mathrm{diag}(T_1, T_2)$, where $T_1$ and $T_2$ are matrices similar to $T$ in \cref{eq:gem_trid_redk}.
-Here the coupling matrix $[k_{ij}]$ would represent cross-links between bins belonging either to the same chromosome or to different chromosomes.
+A second improvement would be to extend the method to several chromosomes, by adjusting the matrix $T$ which defines the chain structure.